atg18/Case_Decks/README.md

 **Please check out my work.**

 **Problem Statement 1:**
 Students are consuming more foods high in energy, fats, free sugars and salt/sodium, and do not eat enough fruit, vegetables and other dietary fibre.
 Most college students regularly skipping meals, relying on processed foods, and ignoring healthy dietary habits.
+Create a 1 page solution deck.

 **Solution Deck:**
 https://github.com/user-attachments/files/18214939/Case.Comp.1.pdf

 **Problem Statement 2:**
 Students residing in Residence Halls 6 & 7 face significant challenges due to its distance from academic buildings, lack of nearby medical and essential services, and the resulting time-management stress.
 These issues negatively affect their well-being, academic performance, and daily routines.
+Create a 1 page solution deck.

 **Solution Deck:**
 https://github.com/user-attachments/files/18214991/case.comp.rh6.rh7.pptx.3.pdf